Derek Chollet: Career

+Obama Administration

+From November 2008 to January 2009, he was a member of the Obama-Biden presidential transition team.
+From 2009 to 2011, he was the principal deputy director of secretary of state Hillary Clinton’s policy planning staff.
+From 2011 to 2012, Chollet served in the White House Office as special assistant to the president and senior director for strategic planning on the United States National Security Council.

 Chollet has been a fellow at the Center for a New American Security (CNAS), the Brookings Institution, the Center for Strategic and International Studies (CSIS), and the American Academy in Berlin.
 He has been a visiting scholar and adjunct professor at George Washington University and an adjunct associate professor at Georgetown University.

-In addition to assisting Baker with his memoirs from 1996 to 1999, Chollet assisted former U.S. Secretary of State Warren Christopher with the research and writing of his books In the Stream of History and Chances of a Lifetime; Richard Holbrooke with his book To End a War.
-In 2001 he assisted Strobe Talbott with his book The Russia Hand.
+In addition to assisting Baker with his memoirs, from 1996 to 1999 Chollet assisted former U.S. secretary of state Warren Christopher with the research and writing of his books In the Stream of History and Chances of a Lifetime.
+He also aided Richard Holbrooke in writing his book To End a War.
+In 2001, he assisted Strobe Talbott with his book The Russia Hand.
 Chollet is the author of The Long Game: How Obama Defied Washington and Redefined America's Role in the World (Public Affairs, 2016).
-He is a contributing editor to Foreign Policy, where he co-edits "Shadow Government," and is a regular contributor to Defense One.
-He is also an advisor to Beacon Global Strategies and an Adjunct Senior Research Scholar at the Arnold A. Saltzman Institute of War and Peace Studies.
+He was a contributing editor to Foreign Policy, where he co-edited "Shadow Government," and he was also a regular contributor to Defense One.
+He was also an advisor to Beacon Global Strategies and an Adjunct Senior Research Scholar at the Arnold A. Saltzman Institute of War and Peace Studies.